rlucente-se-jboss/demo-rfe/labs/lab-05.md

 The container web application is pulling the image with the `prod` tag.
 Since we just changed, you should see the restart occur.
 Please confirm that the container application has fully started.
-In the guest terminal window, type the following commands to see if the container web application is fully active.
+In the guest terminal, type the following commands to see if the container web application is fully active.

     systemctl status container-httpd.service
     sudo watch -n 5 podman container list

-In the guest terminal window, press the key combination `CTRL-C` to terminate the `watch` command after the container is fully started.
+In the guest terminal, press the key combination `CTRL-C` to terminate the `watch` command after the container is fully started.

 List the images to verify that the the image with the `prod` tag now matches the `IMAGE ID` that was with the `v2` tag.
-Type the following command in the guest terminal window:
+Type the following command in the guest terminal:

     sudo podman images